wp-plugins/darkroom-facebook-photo-gallery/trunk/readme.txt

 See features below for a description of the level of customization that enables you to change this "Darkroom" concept/style into your own.
 This plugin is based on the Fotobook plugin by Aaron Harp and Chris Wright, and was possible thanks to the jQuery tutorial by Manoela Ilic.

-**Darkroom Features:**
+= Darkroom Features: =

 * Option to hang the photos from different corners
 * Option to rotate the photos a fixed amount or using its gravity
 * Option to add random rotation to the photos
-* Option to change the color of overlay
-, hanging the photos from different corners, using your own clips, pins, or other image and adjust the point of grip, as well as the center of rotation/hanging-point of the photos, using their own gravity or a fixed rotation, and more.
+* Option to change the color of overlay, hanging the photos from different corners, using your own clips, pins, or other image and adjust the point of grip, as well as the center of rotation/hanging-point of the photos, using their own gravity or a fixed rotation, and more.

-**Options for sale**
+= Options for sale =

 * Fullscreen option (takes over the browser&rsquo;s window making the effect cooler and animations smoother.
 * In-dashboard css, background, and pin photo editors so you can make your own theme with hanging photos!

-**Fotobook Features:** (from Fotobook Plugin)
+= Fotobook Features (from Fotobook Plugin) =

 * Interfaces with Facebook's API
 * Displays photo albums on a WordPress page
 * Import photos from mulitple Facebook accounts